Lockdown effects on air quality in megacities during the first and second waves of COVID-19 pandemic: Methods

-To quantify the air quality, we monitor certain pollutant concentrations in both cities.
-In particular, we monitor nitrogen oxides ($NO$ and $NO_{2}$ denoted as $NO_{x}$, where no distinction is made during the recording) as well as small particles, i.e. particulate matter of size less than 2.5 and 10 micrometers ($PM2.5$ and $PM10$).
-Throughout this article, we will focus on $PM10$ concentrations as well as $NO_{x}$ concentrations.
-Not only do $NO_{x}$ themselves have harmful impact on health but they are also commonly used to indicate the presence of other pollutants \cite{Hamra}.
-In Supplementary Notes 2 and 3, we also present plots for $PM2.5$ and further analysis in which $NO$ and $NO_{2}$ are analysed individually for the London data set, instead of being aggregated into $NO_{x}$.
+We considered nitrogen oxides ($NO$ and $NO_{2}$ denoted as $NO_{x}$) as well as particulate matter, i.e. particulates of size less than 2.5 and 10 $\mu m$ ($PM2.5$ and $PM10$).
+Not only do $NO_{x}$ themselves have harmful impact on health, but they are also commonly used to indicate the presence of other pollutants \citep{Hamra}.
+In Supplementary Notes 2 and 3, we present further analysis in which $NO$ and $NO_{2}$ are analysed individually for the London data set, instead of being aggregated into $NO_{x}$.
+Unfortunately, ozone measurements, while found relevant in other cities \cite{sicard2020amplified}, were not available for all measurements sites considered here, and have been omitted to maintain uniformity across the two cities.

+We use several road (R), urban (U) and suburban (SU) locations, with the following key: